itristenx/nova-universe/README.md

 4. Start the server with `node index.js` (uses `API_PORT`, default `3000`).

 The API also exposes a GraphQL endpoint at `/api/v2/graphql` for internal tools.
+Authenticate with an admin JWT token before making requests.
 You can explore it with Apollo Sandbox or `curl`:

 ```graphql
 query {